mapaaa/mutexpolicy/README.md

 # MutexPolicy

-MutexPolicy is an userland daemon which manages how mutexes are accessed by processes.
+MutexPolicy is an userland daemon that manages how mutexes are accessed by processes.